-Challenge number Detail of challenge 1 Attainment in core subjects - Over the past two years gaps in learning and knowledge, particularly for Maths and vocabulary acquisition, have widened.
-There has also been a decrease in the % of pupils achieving ARE in writing, especially at the end of KS1.
-2 Metacognition and Self-Regulation - 46% of our disadvantaged children are on the SEND register (increase of 10% from the previous year), have been recently discharged or awaiting referrals.
+Challenge number Detail of challenge 1 Attainment in core subjects - Over the past three years gaps in learning and knowledge, particularly for Maths and vocabulary acquisition, have widened.
+There has also been a decrease in the % of pupils achieving ARE in Maths and writing, especially at the end of KS2.
+2 Metacognition and Self-Regulation - 35% of our disadvantaged children are on the SEND register.
 There are also additional children across the school who are not on the SEND register but lack confidence in their own ability.

 3 External Support and Enrichment - Several of our disadvantaged children require support from other agencies, including social, emotional and well-being support.
-Financial support can also limit the opportunities children have to participate in wider curricular activities, such as residential and visits.
-4 Home circumstance which impacts on learning - parental support, aspirations, attendance, life experiences.
+Financial support can also limit the opportunities children have to participate in wider curricular activities, such as residential trips and visits.
+4 Home circumstances which impacts on learning - parental support, aspirations, attendance, life experiences.